Disclose The Donors Behind PetitionsCreator of Page:California Clean Money CampaignState:CaliforniaWho Decides?OfficialsCurrent Status:In Committee

 A near-record 17 measures appeared on the November 2016 ballot.
-Except for Proposition 59, which was put on the ballot after a citizens-led campaign, all the other propositions qualified only after their sponsors spent a million dollars or more paying for signature gathering, with voters rarely knowing who they were.
+Except for Prop 59, which was put on the ballot by a citizens-led campaign, all the other propositions qualified only after their sponsors spent a million dollars or more paying for signature gathering, with voters rarely knowing who they were.

 Special interests are abusing the very process that was meant to limit their power by spending millions to qualify misleading initiatives and then millions more on deceptive ads to pass them — all while purposefully hiding who pays for them.

-SB-651, the Petition Disclosure Act, authored by California Senator Ben Allen (D – Santa Monica) and sponsored by the California Clean Money Campaign, would require initiative petitions circulated by paid signature gatherers to disclose their top 3 funders — letting voters know who's behind initiatives before they sign.
+SB-47, the Petition Disclosure Act, authored by California Senator Ben Allen (D-Santa Monica) and sponsored by the California Clean Money Campaign, would require initiative petitions circulated by paid signature-gatherers to disclose their top 3 funders — letting voters know who's behind initiatives before they sign.

 Californians from all major political parties have overwhelmingly stated their support for greater disclosure of who funds initiatives.
 A poll by the Public Policy Institute of California in October 2013 found 84 percent of likely California voters favored legislation to increase public disclosure of funding sources in initiative campaigns.
 Those in favor include 80% of Republicans, 81% of Democrats and 85% of Independents.